PW91/Organizer/README.md

 #To-do-list

-Simple organizer, in which you can add tasks to the list and prioritize them.
+Simple organizer, in which you can add tasks to one of the three lists and prioritize them.